-The most recent data from the FBI showed a 168 percent increase in anti-Asian hate crime incidents reported from 2020 to 2021.
-Similarly, reported anti-Asian hate crimes increased 60 percent from 2019 to 2020.
-In addition, anti-Native Hawaiian or Other Pacific Islander hate crimes more than doubled from 2020 to 2021.39 2021 was a devastating year for the Asian American community that included a deadly shooting in Atlanta, Georgia on March 16, 2021, in which the perpetrator targeted Asian-run businesses - killing eight people, six of whom were Asian women.
+While the most recent data from the FBI showed a decrease in anti-Asian hate crime incidents reported from 2021 to 2022, reported anti-Asian hate crimes remain above pre-COVID numbers.
+Reported anti-Asian hate crimes increased 60 percent from 2019 to 2020 and 168 percent from 2020 to 2021.
+In addition, anti-Native Hawaiian or Other Pacific Islander hate crimes more than doubled from 2020 to 2021.
+Solve 2021 was a devastating year for the Asian American community that included a deadly shooting in Atlanta, Georgia on March 16, 2021, in which the perpetrator targeted Asian-run businesses - killing eight people, six of whom were Asian women.